nichy-consortium/nichy/docs/resources/how_to_guides/data_sharing.md

 ### Option 2: Manual entry via Castor (prospective sites or small N)

-If your site is just getting started or has a relatively small number of participants, you can enter your data directly into our Castor database.
+If your site is just getting started or has a relatively small number of participants, you can enter your data directly into Castor, a clinical data management platform.
+Only you, the NICHY core team and approved project leads will have access to your participants' data.
 More information about data entry using Castor can be found [here](https://helpdesk.castoredc.com/hc/en-us/articles/27071695733277-Doing-data-entry-in-CDMS).
-Please send us an email and we will provide you with access and instructions.
+If you want to proceed with this option, please send us an email and we will provide you with access and instructions.
 No data dictionary is needed for this option.

 ![Castor data entry screenshot](../../assets/images/Castor_Screenshot.png)